minqiaowang/oracle-sharded-database/migrate-to-sdb/migrate-to-sdb.md

 9. The result likes the following.
+Wait several minutes and compare the values of the APS with non-shard database.
+You may note the performance is improved.

    ```
     RO Queries | RW Queries | RO Failed  | RW Failed  | APS